Ice Climbing & Winter Mountaineering in Rocky Mountain National Park

 Ice & Mixed Alpine

-Though Rocky Mountain NP abounds in many types of climbing, the park's peaks are best known for technical alpine rock and ice climbs, of which there are dozens of classics.
-Some of the best known are listed here.
-Each of the routes listed below are available for private guided climbing.
-Some of the climbs below are possible objectives for the 3-day Public Ice & Mixed Alpine Climbing Course.
+Though Rocky Mountain National Park abounds in many types of climbing, the park's peaks are best known for technical alpine rock and ice climbs.
+Some of the best known climbs are listed here.
+Each of the routes listed below are available for private guided climbing depending on your previous experience.

 Hidden Falls, Wild Basin (I, WI3-4+) Hidden Falls is the classic introduction to ice climbing in the Front Range of Colorado.
 Located in Wild Basin, RMNP, this area offers several different routes of all difficulties to challenge the budding winter climber in a beautiful setting.